jackgray/spotlight/README.md

 ![Diagram](./architecture.png)

-# Front end
+# Client Appliction

-I am slowly merging my GovTrackr project with this to serve as the user client.
-It is built on Next.js, React, material-ui, Node/Express, GrapQL, Prisma CRM, and PostgreSQL.
+It is built on Next.js, React, next-ui, Node/Express, GrapQL, Prisma CRM, and PostgreSQL.

 ## See producers directory for data retreival pipelines